Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Unmanned aerial vehicles (UAVs) are nowadays a key enabling technology for a large number of applications such as surveillance \cite{benjdira2019conf}, tracking \cite{dronetrack}, disaster management \cite{Alotaibi}, smart parking \cite{MultiTaskCNN2019}, Intelligent Transport Systems, to name a few.
-Thanks to their versatility, UAVs offer unique capabilities to collect visual data using high-resolution cameras from different locations, angles, and altitudes.
-These capabilities allow providing rich datasets of images that can be analyzed to extract useful information that serves the purpose of the underlying applications.
-UAVs present several advantages in the context of aerial imagery collection, including a large field of view, high spatial resolution, flexibility, and high mobility.
-Although satellite imagery also provides a bird-eye view of the earth, UAV-based aerial imagery presents several advantages as compared to satellite imagery.
-In fact, UAV imagery has a much lower cost and provides more updated views (many satellite maps are several months old and do not present recent changes).
-Besides, it can be used for real-time image/video stream analysis in a much more affordable means.
+Unmanned aerial vehicles (UAVs) are nowadays a key enabling technology for a large number of applications such as surveillance~\cite{benjdira2019conf}, tracking~\cite{dronetrack}, disaster management~\cite{Alotaibi}, smart parking~\cite{MultiTaskCNN2019}, and {Intelligent Transportation Systems~\cite{UAV-ITS}}, to name a few.
+Thanks to their versatility, UAVs offer unique capabilities in collecting visual data using high-resolution cameras from different locations, angles, and altitudes.
+These capabilities provide rich datasets of images that can be analyzed to extract useful information that serves the purpose of the underlying applications.~{Compared to ground images, }UAV aerial imagery collection presents several advantages, including a large field of view, high spatial resolution, flexibility, and high mobility.
+Although satellite imagery also provides a bird's eye view of the earth, UAV-based aerial imagery presents several advantages as compared to satellite imagery.~In fact, UAV imagery has a much lower cost and provides more updated views (many satellite maps are several months old and do not present recent changes).
+In addition, it can be used for real-time image/video stream analysis in a much more affordable means.
 Aerial images have different resolutions as compared to satellite images.
-For example, in our experiments, we reached a resolution of 2 cm/pixel (and can have even \textcolor{bl}{lower}) of aerial images using typical DJI drones, whereas satellite images have resolutions of \textcolor{bl}{about} 15 cm/pixel as for the dataset described in \cite{mundhenk2016large}, and can be even larger.
+For example, in our experiments, we reached a resolution of 2 cm/pixel (and can have even {lower}) for aerial images using typical DJ (Shenzhen DJI Sciences and Technologies Ltd. https://www.dji.com) drones, whereas satellite images have resolutions of {about} 15 cm/pixel as for the dataset described in~\cite{mundhenk2016large} and can be even larger.